OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### Timezone

 The system timezone is configured using the `TZ` key in `/etc/default/init`.
-As with locale, it should be configured during installation but can be changed later.
+As with locale, it is usually defined during installation but can be changed later.
 The `tzselect` utility can be used to determine the appropriate timezone name to use in `/etc/default/init`.

 ### Example system localization defaults